Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Introduction

 \section{Introduction}

-In systems with accreting black holes (BHs), such as X-ray binaries (XRBs) that contain stellar-mass black holes and active galactic nuclei (AGNs) housing supermassive black holes, the observed X-ray photons primarily originate from the regions near the black holes.
-In the so-called hard state, the X-ray energy spectrum typically features two components: weak thermal emission in the low-energy band and strong power-law emission in the high-energy band \citep{Zdziarski2004}.
-The weak thermal emission is believed to originate from a geometrically thin, optically thick disk, while the strong power-law emission is attributed to inverse Comptonization occurring close to the black hole \citep{Galeev1979, Haardt1991, Svensson1994}.
+In systems with accreting black holes (BHs), such as X-ray binaries (XRBs) that contain stellar-mass black holes and active galactic nuclei (AGNs) housing supermassive black holes, the observed X-ray photons primarily originate from the regions near the black holes\citep{Remillard2006,Done2007}.
+In the so-called hard state, the X-ray energy spectrum typically features two components: weak thermal emission in the low-energy band and strong power-law emission in the high-energy band \citep{Zdziarski2004,Belloni2010, Done2007}.
+The weak thermal emission is believed to originate from a geometrically thin, optically thick disk\citep{Shakura1973}.
+The observed hard X-ray power-law continuum is commonly attributed to Comptonization of soft seed photons by hot electrons in the inner accretion flow\citep{Sunyaev1980,Paczynski1978,Svensson1994,Melia1993, Done2007}.